Nexis-Network/homepage/content/docs/extensions/pg_embedding.md

 ## pg_embedding extension GitHub repository

-The GitHub repository for the Exzo Network `pg_embedding` extension can be found [here](https://github.com/Exzo-Network).
+The GitHub repository for the Nexis Network `pg_embedding` extension can be found [here](https://github.com/Nexis-Network).

 ## Further reading